Jeffvan12/UQCoursesBackend/README.md

 Install the requirements with ``pip(version) install -r requirements.txt``

-First change the *creates_tables.py* to connect to your postgres server.
+First change the *creates_tables.py* to connect to your postgres server, and then run it to create the tables.

 Build the tables with *create_tables.py*